 - Red – replace immediately

-G2’s Smart Filter has color reminders as well:
+G2’s Smart Filter has color reminders as well

 - Blue – optimum quality

-- Purple – replace soon.
-And,
+- Purple – replace soon

-- Red – replace now.
+- Red – replace now

-Tankless Design
+5. Tankless Design

-Safety Features (Sound Reminders)
+6. Safety Features (Sound Reminders)

 There’s a “booster pump overworked” warning that beeps for three minutes when the unit works continuously for 30 minutes.
 This also stops water filtering and turns the power off.